 The share of lottery revenue that goes to the state (as opposed to winnings and administration) varies by state, but most governments collect between 20 and 30 percent of gross lottery revenues.
 States typically dedicate lottery revenue to specific programs such as education, veteran services, or environmental protection.

-As of March 2022, state-sanctioned casino gambling, including commercial casinos and casino betting permitted at racetracks, riverboats, and other facilities, was available in 25 states.
+As of March 2023, state-sanctioned casino gambling, including commercial casinos and casino betting permitted at racetracks, riverboats, and other facilities, was available in 25 states.
 (That total does not include tribal casinos.)
 Before 1991, no commercial casinos existed outside of Nevada and New Jersey.
-Despite the recent growth in state-sanctioned casino gambling, Nevada is still home to more than 50 percent of all the commercial casinos in the United States.
+Nevada is still home to more than 50 percent of all the commercial casinos in the United States, even though it now collects less tax revenue from casino gambling ($886 million) than Pennsylvania ($1.4 billion) and roughly as much as Maryland ($730 million).

 State top tax rates on casino revenues (i.e., what the casino collects after paying out to winners) range from 0.25 percent in Colorado to 62.5 percent in Maryland.
 Some states levy a flat tax rate on casino revenues but others levy graduated rates that increase as a casino’s adjusted gross revenue increases.
 Moreover, many states tax table games at lower rates than other types of gaming, such as slot machines.
 In general, early adopters of commercial casinos—particularly Nevada and New Jersey—have lower gambling tax rates than late-adopter states such as Maryland and Pennsylvania.